cognitedata/deploy-functions-oidc/README.md

 ## Continuous Deployment

 Some customers may require you to have more than a single project.
 Often we have two: `development` and `production`, some customers have up to 4: `dev`, `test`, `pre-prod`, `prod`.
-In order to support that we need to have a process with formal gatekeepers and approvals.
-GitHub doesn't support tag protection but has a branch protection mechanisms with PRs as gatekeeping.
-For that purpose, `deploy-push-master.yaml` has a list of branches it triggers the action.
+In order to support that, we need to have a process with formal gatekeepers and approvals.
+GitHub doesn't support tag protection but has branch protection mechanisms with PRs as gatekeeping.
+For that purpose, `deploy-push-master.yaml` has a specific branch that triggers the action (this can actually be a list, but please create another workflow file for that!).
 In addition to that your function' name receives branch name as a suffix, so you can deploy them separately.

 If you want to support more than one deployment (by default we only deploy and keep the content of `master` branch) you need the following:
 1. Create a new separate workflow file for the new environment and name it accordingly, i.e. `deploy-push-prod.yaml` if it should run on merges to the `prod` branch.
-You then need to modify it so that all occurences of `master` is changed to `prod`.
+You then need to modify it so that all occurences of `master` are changed to `prod`.
-1. For each function, in the `schedules` directory create yaml file matching the branch name, i.e. `prod` as in this example.
+1. For each function, in the `schedules` directory, create a yaml file matching the branch name, i.e. `prod` as in this example.
    * If the branch name has underscores like `pre_prod`, the file should be named `pre-prod.yaml`
 1. Create 1 (or 2 if using schedules) additional client secret(s) for each new environment.
 For example, you are adding `pre_prod`, then you need to add: `DEPLOY_PRE_PROD` and `SCHEDULES_PRE_PROD`.